-Sullivan Tronchet, Client Partner: “We decided to take a concrete approach to assess the impact of our activities on our environment, to qualify our Corporate Social Responsibility and to help us quantify the actual output of the purpose we have defined for our small business, namely “Communicating for a Better World”.
-At the beginning of 2018, after various research and contacts, we started the “B Impact Assessment” process, which is free of charge.
-And then we began and completed the process leading to being a Certified B Corporation.
-It is a great satisfaction for us to see our approach succeed and to be able to announce that B+G is now part of the B Corp community, together with some three thousand companies worldwide and some thirty to-date in Switzerland.”
+“We decided to take a concrete approach to assess the impact of our activities on our environment, to qualify our corporate social responsibility, and to help support and quantify the actual results of the purpose we defined for our SME, namely ‘Communicating for a Better World.’
+In early 2019, after various research and contacts, we embarked on the ‘B Assessment’ evaluation, which is free.
+Then we took steps towards B Corp certification.
+It is a great satisfaction for us to see our efforts come to fruition and to announce that B+G is now part of the B Corp community, which includes around three thousand companies worldwide and about thirty in Switzerland.”

 In Switzerland, the certification process is conducted by B Lab Switzerland.